tellowkrinkle/ponscripter-fork/docs/tutorial.md

 ## Debug mode

 While developing, you'll often want to start ponscripter with the `--debug` flag.
 This is because it normally just completely ignores a lot of things that would be considered errors by other engines, making it nigh-impossible to figure out why something doesn't work, or works in a weird way.
 On Windows, starting the engine with `--debug` will enable logging to files in `%APPDATA%\ponscripter`, which you can then read to figure out what went wrong if something did.

+## Editing the files

+Due to the size of the game scripts, you will need a text editor which can handle large files.
+[VS Code](https://code.visualstudio.com/) works quite well, and works with [our syntax highlighter](https://github.com/07th-mod/script-syntax-highlighters).
+If you are looking for something more lightweight, [Notepad++](https://notepad-plus-plus.org/) also does the job.

 ## Comments